Commissioner Revenue Assurance: Level 2 (Harare)

 How to Apply

-Interested candidates should submit applications, accompanied by detailed Curriculum Vitae and all applications should be emailed to: ExecRecruitment@zimra.co.zw, clearly stating the position applied for and addressed to:
+Interested candidates should submit applications, accompanied by detailed Curriculum Vitae & all applications should be emailed to: ExecRecruitment@zimra.co.zw, clearly stating the position applied for and addressed to:

 The Director, Human Capital